ospalh/3d-printing/yacs/description.md

 * Et voilà, you’re done.
 You have finished your first FreeCAD lesson and can now go ahead and slice and print your customized spinner.

 When you use euro coins, you can make yours a symbol of international cooperation.
-Mine is using coins from
+One of mine is using coins from

 * France
 * Greece